China Unveils New Rules to Crack Down on “Malicious Entities” Complying with Foreign Extraterritorial Sanctions

 Following identification, the key step is blocking.
 The Regulations stipulate that, in principle, no organization or individual may comply with such foreign measures.
 This directly reshapes corporate compliance behavior.
 At the same time, an exemption mechanism allows entities to apply for approval in exceptional circumstances, thereby centralizing ultimate discretion at the state level.

 On this basis, China may adopt countermeasures.
 These include both macro-level tools—such as diplomacy, trade, and investment—and more targeted instruments linked to the Anti-Foreign Sanctions Law of the People’s Republic of China.
-In particular, the “Unreliable Entity List” enables the imposition of measures such as visa restrictions, asset freezes, and limits on transactions and investment.
+In particular, the “Malicious Entity List” enables the imposition of measures such as visa restrictions, asset freezes, and limits on transactions and investment.

 Implementation is carried out through the working mechanism, with decisions transmitted to relevant enforcement agencies.
 Regulators are empowered to conduct investigations, inspections, and compliance interviews, and may issue prohibition orders requiring specific entities not to comply with foreign measures, ensuring enforceability at the operational level.